oclipa/csharp-cheat-sheet/README.md

 *NOTE: these are not supported in .NET Core!*

 `Invoke()` launches a method synchronously (i.e. on the current thread).
-To launch a method asynchronously (i.e. on a separate thread), `BeginInvoke()` can be used.  `EndInvoke()` can be used to wait for the invoked method to return, however, because `EndInvoke()` might block, you should never call it from threads that service the user interface.
+To launch a method asynchronously (i.e. on a separate thread), `BeginInvoke()` can be used.

+`EndInvoke()` can be used to wait for the invoked method to return, although, because `EndInvoke()` might block, it should never be called from threads that service the user interface.

 ```cs
 using System;